IISH/africa-strikes/docker/README.md

 ### 3. Declare the storage
 The database and webapp both need to persist state.

-In the compose file declare the _volumes_ for the 'mysql' and 'webapp' database:
+In the [docker-compose.yaml](docker-compose.yaml) file declare the _volumes_ for the 'mysql' and 'webapp' database:

 ```yaml
 volumes: